 Technical Qualification Criteria means the criteria and requirements relating to the specific permitting, siting and Project feasibility as described in Sections 33, 34, 36, 37 and related Appendixes.

-Technical Specifications means the minimum technical requirements to be met by a Tenderer in relation to the Project, as set out in [Appendix 9].
+Technical Specifications means the minimum technical requirements to be met by a Investor in relation to the Project, as set out in [Appendix 9].

 Tie-Breaker Rule has the meaning set forth in Section 49.8.

-Tied Tenderer has the meaning set forth in Section 49.8
+Tied Investor has the meaning set forth in Section 49.8

 Total Tendered Capacity means the total capacity 105 MW of wind onshore, which is tendered to receive support measures under this Tender Procedure.